MA Integrative Psychotherapy

 I have experience of working with a broad client base – including many people struggling with depression, anxiety, PTSD, sexual abuse, relationship difficulties, neurodiversity and addiction as well as survivors of serious childhood trauma and abuse.
 Other people may initially seek therapy due to simply feeling a sense of general dissatisfaction or low motivation with the intention of seeking out new ways of being or better coping with everyday life challenges.

-Prior to qualifying as an integrative psychotherapist, I worked for 19 years in the inner-city Further Education sector where I specialised in providing individual tailored support to adolescents and adults presenting with a vast range of neurodiverse ways of experiencing the world and the processing of information such as ASD and ADHD as well as various sensory, physical, and neurological impairments.
+Prior to qualifying as a psychotherapist, I worked for 19 years in the inner-city Further Education sector where I specialised in providing individual tailored support to adolescents and adults presenting with a vast range of neurodiverse ways of experiencing the world and the processing of information such as ASD and ADHD as well as various sensory, physical, and neurological impairments.
 I therefore have extensive knowledge, experience and deep empathy regarding the additional pressures and obstacles that such difficulties can bring for all the family when additional needs are not fully understood or met by mainstream society.

 I understand from personal experience how daunting it can be to start therapy and begin to look at aspects of yourself and your experiences which you may not have explored or spoken about before.
 I would therefore like to assure you that we will work at your pace, that I will always respect your choices and decisions and that I will endeavour to make you feel as comfortable and at ease as possible.

 I would be happy to connect with you wherever you are right now in your personal journey.